 Skip to content

 At Rodgers Dermatology, we are experts at the safe and effective surgical removal of these common growths.
 Schedule a consultation today!
+Our plastic surgeons are highly skilled in performing minimally invasive procedures.
+If you experience any discomfort or changes in your skin conditions, seek medical attention promptly.

-What Causes Cyst & Moles?
+What Causes Cysts & Moles?

 Moles are usually benign, meaning they are not cancerous.
 However, some moles may change over time and become abnormal or dysplastic.
 They may become painful, itchy, scaly, or start to bleed.
-These atypical moles have an increased risk of developing into melanoma, a type of skin cancer.
+These atypical moles have an increased risk of developing melanoma, a type of skin cancer.
 This is why it is so important to monitor your moles regularly and check for any changes in appearance.

 Cyst Removal